mel-project/docs.themelio.org/content/whitepapers/melmint-v2.md

 Unsurprisingly, the DeFi ecosystem relies heavily on fiat-pegged stablecoins like USDC and Dai.
 But these stablecoins are not what we want: they inherently rely on exogenous trust, in oracles, central issuers, etc. Note that this is a problem even when the stablecoin aims to track a basket of commodities rather than fiat currency --- we may lose centralized trust in the Fed, but not trust in oracles.
 Oracles supplying external information about the commodity market are crucial for the feedback loop of any stablecoin backed by off-chain assets, and they rely heavily on preexisting trust in people or institutions, not endogenous trust guaranteed by protocol incentives.
 Even "decentralized oracles" don't cut it: endogenous trust is about incentives, not how many people vote on decisions.
 Conventional stablecoins, then, cannot be the base currency for a blockchain focused on strict endogenous trust.

-Thus, Melmint uses an oracle-free system that doesn't try to peg Mel to any external asset.
+Thus, Melmint uses an oracle-free system that doesn't try to peg mel to any external asset.
 Instead, we define a new, _trustlessly-measurable value unit_, called the DOSC (day of sequential computation), which can be measured on-chain by an autonomous mechanism with full endogenous trust.
-This, and not dollars or gold, is what the core Melmint mechanism then pegs Mel to.
+This, and not dollars or gold, is what the core Melmint mechanism then pegs mel to.

 ## A very high-level overview

-The one-sentence summary of Melmint's job is to maintain **peg 1 mel to 1 DOSC**.
+The one-sentence summary of Melmint's job is to maintain **peg 1 MEL to 1 DOSC**.
 But what is a "DOSC"?

 A "DOSC" is a "day of sequential computation".
 It's defined as the _cost of running a sequential computation for 24 hours, using the fastest processor available_.
 For example, a DOSC in the year 2000 is the cost of occupying the fastest single CPU core _available in 2000_ for 24 hours, while a DOSC in the year 2021 is the cost of doing the same with a 2021 processor.

 The DOSC has two really cool properties that make it a great target for a peg:

 - It has a relatively stable purchasing power.
 Empirically, the "fastest processor" typically costs about the same, despite its performance drastically increasing over time.
-We explore this further in TODO.
+We explore this further in our [DOSC analysis data](https://github.com/themeliolabs/dosc-analysis).
 - More importantly, it's _trustlessly measurable_ through a "sequential proof of work".
 A hash-based sequential proof of work, like the one invented by Cohen and Pietrzak, produces a succinct proof that starting from some seed $x$, a large amount of sequentially nested hashes $H(H(H(H(..H(x)..))))$ have been computed.
 By using a cleverly incentivized on-chain benchmark, we can then measure how fast the fastest processor is.
 This gets us a way of showing on-chain that we've wasted a day's worth of sequential computation, letting us measure the DOSC with strong endogenous trust.

   The DOSC's trustless measurability is the _key to Melmint's oracle-free mechanism_.